 Background: There is a serious and growing trend of ambushed murders and other armed attacks on law enforcement officers.
-According to a January 2019 report from the Office of Community Oriented Policing Services (COPS), 2018 saw a 24 percent increase in the number of officers shot and killed compared to 2017.
-28 officers were shot in ambushes or premeditated, calculated assaults.
+According to a March 2020 report from the Office of Community Oriented Policing Services (COPS), 273 officers were shot in the line of duty in 2019, of which 44 officers died from their injuries and 229 survived.
+87 of those officers were shot and 14 died in ambushes or premeditated, calculated assaults.